ramizali11/mistro---3d-game/README.md

 # installation
 so how to install it and play it
 1. install ursina - pip install ursina
 2. then run the game
+3. to exited the game click esc